 General Information about Spanish Universities and Research in Spain

-There are 76 universities in Spain, most of which are supported by state funding.
-24 Spanish universities are private, and seven are affiliated with the Catholic Church.
+There are 76 universities in Spain, 20 of which are private.
 Spain's universities are increasingly focused on internationalization.
 By offering degree programs taught partially or entirely in English, they are attracting students from a wide variety of other countries, providing viewpoints in studies and discussions that are often unique and enriching for U.S. Scholars.
 Depending on the award, Scholars will be afforded the opportunity to teach both undergraduate and/or graduate students and/or carry out research, and are often invited to work with faculty on curriculum development.
 Research groups are usually multicultural and English is the language predominantly used in lab settings.

 The academic year in Spain broadly runs from September to June, with breaks during the Winter and Spring holidays (approximately December 22-January 6 and coinciding with the weeks surrounding and including Easter).
-Research activity continues in July, whereas August is a very quiet month, and most institutions are closed for all or part of the month.
+Research activity continues in July, whereas August is a very quiet month, and many academic and research institutions are closed for all or part of the month.

-Additionally, there are eight national and public research institutions that, together with universities, form the basic core of the Spanish public system of scientific research and technological development in Spain.
+Additionally, there are various national and public research institutions that, together with universities, form the basic core of the Spanish public system of scientific research and technological development in Spain.
 These include: